 - BGP convergence slow than IGP.

-- In BGP, one a router in a single Autonomous System work.
+- In BGP, one router in a single Autonomous System work.

 - Unicast message work.

-Where we use BGP in home, Business office or ISP: with example
+Where we use BGP in the home, Business office, or ISP: with example

 In BGP if a link will down then no effect on topology.
-In the above example, we have connected two ISP with each other here we cannot use the default route here only one solution is BGP because ISP having lac of routes in our database.
+In the above example, we have connected two ISP with each other here we cannot use the default route here only solution is BGP because ISP has a lac of routes in our database.

 We have some customer types where we can use BGP